octimot/StoryToolkitAI/FEATURES.md

 ###  This page might contain references that might be outdated.
 Let us know if you notice them!

+## Projects

+Starting with version 0.24.0, the tool allows you to create and manage projects which can contain transcriptions, stories and other files.

+### Creating a new project and linking files

+To create a new project, click on File -> New Project... and then enter the name of the project.
+Once the project is created, you should see it in the projects list in the main window when you open the tool.

+By clicking on any of the projects in the list, you'll open it and see all the files that are linked to it.

+Files that are linked but not accessible, will be shown in red in the main window.
+You can right-click on any of these files and Re-link, if you know where the file is located.

+To link a file to a project, simply open the file and then click on File -> Link to Project... and then select the project you want to link the file to.
+You can also automatically link new transcriptions to the current project during ingest - see the Metadata tab in the Ingest Window

+Besides seeing all the files linked to a project in the main window, the main advantage of adding files to a project is that you can search through all of them in the same time by clicking the Search button in the main window or via Search -> Advanced Search in current project... in the main menu.

+### Exporting and importing projects

+To share projects with other users, you can export them either by clicking on the project in the projects list, or, when inside a project by clicking on File -> Export Project... in the main menu.
+This will create a .zip file containing the project info files (but not the files linked to the project).

+To import, click on File -> Import Project... in the main menu and then select the .zip file you want to import.
+Once the project is imported, you'll see all the files that need to be Re-linked in red in the main window.
+Right-click on any of these files and Re-link, if you know where the file is located.

 ## Transcriptions

 ### Transcription Results